 Hemp flour and hemp proteins

-Hemp flour and hemp protein powder are both made from hemp seeds, more precisely, hemp seed cake – byproduct of cold pressing the hemp seeds for making oil.
+Wholegrain hemp flour and hemp protein powder are both made from hemp seeds, more precisely, hemp seed cake – byproduct of cold pressing the hemp seeds for making oil.
 Hemp seed cake is packed with protein, dietary fibers, vitamins and minerals.
 Then, with further processing (sifting/sieving) of hemp seed cake we can make hemp flour.
 Hemp flour can be finely sieved/sifted, so the larger particles that contain mostly fibers, are separated.
 This leaves us a finely sieved hemp flour that is rich in protein – hemp protein powder.

 Hemp flour and hemp proteins are both very similar products, with some differences.
-Flour is rich in dietary fibers (as they are present in larger particles), hemp protein powder, as the name says, it’s richer in protein (which is found in smallest particles of hemp seed cake).
+Flour is rich in dietary fibres (as they are present in larger particles), hemp protein powder, as the name says, it’s richer in protein (which is found in smallest particles of hemp seed cake).

-Both products are vegan friendly, don’t cause any allergies and are great sources of protein.
+Both products are vegan-friendly, don’t cause any allergies and are great sources of protein.
 It is also believed (because of their nutritional values) that they are one of the best vegetable flours/proteins that we can find on market.

 Hemp and cannabis tea

 Cannabis/hemp tea is mainly used for its beneficial effects and pleasant relaxation.
 You may not have known yet, but there are several types of cannabis/hemp tea that can be prepared from various cannabis/hemp parts.
 Perhaps the least known today, but used thousands of years ago, is cannabis/hemp tea made from roots.
 It was mainly used for post-natal bleeding, gout, ulcers, toothache and fever, but it proved to be effective in other areas as well.
-Tea from cannabis/hemp roots doesn’t contain cannabinoids, but contains many other, useful chemical compounds.
+Tea from cannabis/hemp roots doesn’t contain cannabinoids but contains many other, useful chemical compounds.

 There are other types of hemp and/or cannabis teas – young hemp tea, hemp tea made from mature plant (flowers/buds and leaves) and cannabis tea.
 With young hemp tea, we do not consume as many cannabinoids as with tea, prepared from mature hemp or cannabis, but we consume many more vitamins and chlorophyll, which also has beneficial effects.
-With young hemp tea we can help detoxify the body, prevent the formation of kidney stones, improve digestion and many more.
+With young hemp tea, we can help detoxify the body, prevent the formation of kidney stones, improve digestion and many more.
 Cannabinoids, which can be consumed with cannabis tea or mature hemp tea (for the ingestion of cannabinoids, it is necessary to add a bit of fat to the tea, as cannabinoids bind to it), we can help to relieve and eliminate many problems (listed in the section Hemp as medicine).

 Hemp in cosmetics